 This was followed by the publication of her tunebook in December 2003 which showcased a selection of compositions from her unique repertoire, and the follow-up album ‘Ireland Bridge‘ (2008) which was described as “…Sparky, much alive and of constant interest …” by foremost world roots music magazine fROOTS.

 In May 2008 Becky performed with Russian musical legend Boris Grebenshikov and his ‘Aquarium International’ project to a capacity audience at the Royal Albert Hall.
-Since then she has recorded and guested with him as part of his legendary rock group ‘Aquarium‘ (whose current line-up includes whistle genius Brian Finnegan) across the Russian Federation and Europe, culminating in prominent festival performances at Invasion, DC Jubilee, and Europe’s largest Rock Festival ‘Rock over Volga’ to a crowd of 300,000 in the summer of 2012.
+The concerts with Aquarium International have been instrumental in widening her musical perspectives and included performances at some of Europes most prestigious venues including the Dublin Olympia Theatre, Kiev Opera House, the Arcimboldi Theatre in Milan, and at the Creation of Peace festival in Kazan where they performed to a crowd in excess of 170,000 people.
+She also recorded and guested with BG as part of his legendary rock group ‘Aquarium‘ (whose current line-up includes whistle genius Brian Finnegan) across the Russian Federation and Europe, culminating in prominent festival performances at Invasion, DC Jubilee, and Europe’s largest Rock Festival ‘Rock over Volga‘ to a crowd of over 200,000 in the summer of 2012.

-Becky performed solo as well as working as a recording and session/depping musician.
-She was a member of the traditional duo Didikai featuring Amy-Rose Atkinson, as well as being an occasional guest member of Jez Lowe and the Bad Pennies.
+She was also a member of the traditional duo Didikai featuring Amy-Rose Atkinson, as well as being an occasional guest member of Jez Lowe and the Bad Pennies,

 (Photo of Jez Lowe and the Bad Pennies by Roger Liptrot)